metajinomics/2016-08-11-ISU/lessons/05-readQC.md

 ## Running FASTQC
 ### A. Stage your data

-1. Create a working directory for your analysi
+1. Create a working directory for your analysis

 ```
     $ cd